eclipse-zenoh/zenoh-backend-s3/README.md

 # To delete the previous object
 curl -X DELETE -H {} -d '{}' http://0.0.0.0:8000/s3/example/test

-# To delete the whole storage (and the bucket if configured)
+# To delete the whole storage and the bucket if configured (note in order for this test to work, you need to setup adminspace read/write permissions)
 curl -X DELETE 'http://0.0.0.0:8000/@/router/local/config/plugins/storage_manager/storages/s3_storage'

-# To delete the whole volume
+# To delete the whole volume (note in order for this test to work, you need to setup adminspace read/write permissions)
 curl -X DELETE 'http://0.0.0.0:8000/@/router/local/config/plugins/storage_manager/volumes/s3'
 ```